SevenDust (computer virus)

 SevenDust is a computer virus that infects computers running certain versions of the classic Mac OS.
 It was first discovered in 1998, and originally referred to as 666 by Apple.

 SevenDust is a polymorphic virus, with some variant also being encrypted.
-It spreads by users running an infected executable.
+It spreads by users running an infected application program (executable).
 Some variants of SevenDust also delete all non-application files accessed during certain times.

+Virex 6.1 (with 2007 virus definitions) is one example of a classic Macintosh anti-virus program which is compatible with System 7.5.5 and can detect and often remove SevenDust, if run on non-infected system.
+Alternatively, ResEdit can be used to open the "666" Extension (in the active System folder) and to delete all resources inside; then the "666" Extension must be saved and Locked.
+Rebooting would then allow Virex to disinfect the drive.
+After disinfection is complete, all drives should be searched for any "666" Extensions remaining, and any found should be deleted.